wilhelser/bowtie-vagrant/README.md

 - Nginx 1.10
 - PHP 7
 - MySQL 5.7
+- phpmyadmin
 - [bowtie-wordpress](/theinfiniteagency/bowtie-wordpress)

 ## Quick Start

-Run `$ ./provision.sh` for first boot and provisioning, or to destroy the current site and create a new one.
+Run `$ ./provision.rb` for first boot and provisioning, or to destroy the current site and create a new one.

+Access the site at `project-name.dev` or phpmyadmin at `project-name.dev:8080`

 Optionally, install [Vagrant Hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) to automatically add the VM to your hosts file.